Giancarl021/Graph-Interface-CSharp/README.md

 * [Unit](docs/Unit.md) - Makes requests that returns only a single entity;
 * [List](docs/List.md) - Makes requests that returns a list of entities, paginated using the `@odata.nextLink` property;
 * [Massive](docs/Massive.md) - Makes batch requests based on a template URL and a list of values to interpolate, generating a lot of similar requests.
+* [GetListGenerator](docs/GetListGenerator.md) - Creates a `AsyncEnumerable` that will make requests to the Graph API, paginating the results using the `@odata.nextLink` property, allowing the caller to control how the pages are threated.